The-inevitables/horizon-virtual-classroom/README.md

 # WEAVY Features:

-We can also embed an interactive feed using Weavy Activity Feeds so that the students can upload their extra curricular activities such as poem writing, essay writing, short story writing, etc. Thus enhancing the non-scholastic activity.
-There will be an integrated zoom which can be easily integrated using weavy.
-The secure file sharing features enable as to develop a secure platform for transferring question papers with the students and answers from students without any third party api.
+<p>We can also embed an interactive feed using Weavy Activity Feeds so that the students can upload their extra curricular activities such as poem writing, essay writing, short story writing, etc. Thus enhancing the non-scholastic activity.
+There will be an integrated zoom which can be easily integrated using weavy.</p> The secure file sharing features enable as to develop a secure platform for transferring question papers with the students and answers from students without any third party api.
 The chat feature enables students to communicate with their teachers and also with other students.
 As there will be tasks assigned to all students, these can be easily done using the Weavy Tasks feature.

 ## INSTALLATION STEPS